VIETNAM COUNTRY GUIDE

 How to Start a Vietnam Company

-Vietnam is arguably one of the best places in Southeast Asia for starting a company.
+Vietnam is arguably one of the best places in Southeast Asia to do business – if you can get past the high entry barriers!

 The nation’s start-up scene provides plenty of opportunities and low barriers to entry, which has led to a higher ratio of start-ups to total population in Vietnam than in India, China, or Indonesia.